heldplayer/legacy-patch/README.md

 ## Minecraft classes

-Note that it this method does not allow compiling anything making use of Minecraft class names, the reason for this is that I did not manage get a working 1.6.4 dev instance, even after trying to massage Gradle a whole bunch.
+Note that it this method does not allow compiling anything making use of Minecraft class names, as this is a simple copy of the 1.6.4 branch.
-Unfortunately this may be a result of the way ForgeGradle worked back in the day, and there may be no way to get it working other than compiling a custom version of ForgeGradle itself based on the original source from then.

-For now, this is too much effort for something that is not required.
-If the need arises I'd be grateful for somebody to take a look into making it possible.
+It might be possible to get a dev workspace in 1.7.10, but right now this is not necessary so no effort has been put in.